General Data Protection Regulation (GDPR)

 How the module supports your data protection work

-Legal basis & balancing test
+Legal basis and balancing test

-Consent history & provability
+Consent history as evidence

-DSAR workflow with deadlines
+Requests with automatic deadlines

-A personal data breach can be linked to a NIS2 incident for coordinated reporting to the data protection authority and MCF.
+A personal data breach can be linked to a NIS2 incident, so the same event can be reported in a coordinated way to both IMY and MCF.

 Data subject requests — all the way through